th8n8t0s/coherence-simulation-framework/README.md

 - **Entropy**: Information dispersion across the signal field
 - **Curvature**: Structural sharpness of spatial gradients

-These quantities help describe how “focused” or “diffuse” energy becomes within a given field shape.
+These quantities help describe how "focused" or "diffuse" energy becomes within a given field shape.

 ---